engineervix/pseudoc/README.md

 ### Pre-compiled Binaries

-Pre-compiled binaries for all major platforms are available in the [`bin/`](./bin) directory and on the [GitHub Releases](https://github.com/engineervix/pseudoc/releases) page.
-Download the appropriate binary for your system, make it executable, and you're ready to go.
+Pre-compiled binaries for all major platforms are available on the [GitHub Releases](https://github.com/engineervix/pseudoc/releases) page.
+Download the appropriate binary for your system, add it somewhere appropriate, e.g. a directory in your PATH, and you're ready to go.

 ### From Source